SofijaErkin/basic-tool-mac/linux/manually_install_git_into_debian.md

     sudo apt install make libssl-dev libghc-zlib-dev libcurl4-gnutls-dev libexpat1-dev gettext unzip
+BIG BIG BIG Notice:

+All needed packages should be install together, even if you already have

+installed.

 After you have installed the necessary dependencies, go ahead and get the

 version of Git you would like to install by visiting the [Git project’s mirror](https://github.com/git/git)